At National Bank of Canada1, we have always made it a priority to protect your personal information.

 Moreover, National Bank of Canada has appointed a privacy officer to ensure that the principles in our policies and procedures are strictly observed.
 You can contact the privacy officer by e-mail at firstname.lastname@example.org or by regular mail at 700 de La Gauchetière West, transit 4876-1, Montreal, Quebec, H3B 3B5.

-1. Means National Bank of Canada, its successors and assigns, and all its subsidiaries offering to the public in Canada deposit and lending services, credit, debit and payment cards, trust services, custodial, brokerage, insurance, assistance and other personal financial services, including National Bank Trust Inc., National Bank Investments Inc. and Natcan Trust Company.
-Some subsidiaries may be subject to specific statutes.
+Means i) National Bank of Canada, its successors and assigns, ii) all its subsidiaries offering to the public in Canada deposit and lending services, credit, debit and payment cards, trust services, custodial, brokerage, insurance, assistance and other personal financial services, including National Bank Trust Inc., National Bank Investments Inc. and Natcan Trust Company and iii) its subsidiaries established in the EU, including NBC Global Finance Ltd., and EU branches of its subsidiaries.
+Some subsidiaries may be subject to specific statutes and different policies may apply to customers outside of Canada depending on the laws applicable to their relationship with the Bank.
 A list of our main Canadian subsidiaries can be obtained at any National Bank branch.